stoplightio/formtron/docs/FormtronSchema.md

 }
 ```

+### `strict` option for selects

+The ui-kit "select" and "multiselect" Formtron components allow specifying a `strict` boolean property.
+It defaults to `false`.
+If set to true, then users will not be allowed
+to enter arbitrary values and are forced to pick from the options list
+presented.

 ## Primitive Field Types

 The `<Formtron>` component is not aware of any primitive types - the core set of field types is whatever you define.